Authentication

 - An Ed25519 keypair is generated locally

-- Keys are saved to
+- The private key is saved to

 - The server returns a SHA-256 fingerprint of your public key